ni/nimi-python/docs/nidigital/class.rst

         Specifies a timing delay, measured in seconds, and applies the delay to the digital pattern instrument in addition to TDR and calibration adjustments.
 If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is set to True, this value is the intermodule skew measured by NI-TClk.
 You can modify this value to override the timing delay and align the I/O timing of this instrument with another instrument that shares the same reference clock.
 If the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property is False, this property will return 0.0.
 Changing the :py:attr:`nidigital.Session.timing_absolute_delay_enabled` property from False to True will set the :py:attr:`nidigital.Session.timing_absolute_delay` value back to your previously set value.

+        .. tip:: This property can be set/get on specific instruments within your :py:class:`nidigital.Session` instance.
+            Use Python index notation on the repeated capabilities container instruments to specify a subset.

+            Example: :py:attr:`my_session.instruments[ ... ].timing_absolute_delay`

+            To set/get on all instruments, you can call the property directly on the :py:class:`nidigital.Session`.

+            Example: :py:attr:`my_session.timing_absolute_delay`

         The following table lists the characteristics of this property.

             +-----------------------+-------------------------------------------------------------+